 The responses that are most time consuming and often frustrating to grade are the ones that are vague, difficult to read, unclear, debatably partially correct, perhaps all of the above, etc. Often times when I am trying to evaluate these abuses of the English language that are flat out torturous to the reader, to see if I can actually justify awarding any credit for them, I start to forget what the question was actually asking in the first place.
 I then have to stop where I am and go back and reread the question in order to reground my thought process.

-I think that this principle also applies to the walk/discipleship of the Christian; Christian referring the one who has trusted Christ as Savior plus nothing for eternal life.
-Much like the content and context of a free response question its self is my standard for determining if a response to it on a test is correct, the content and context of Scripture needs to be the Christian’s standard for determining if what may be said or written by other people is correct.
+I think that this principle also applies to the walk/discipleship of the Christian; Christian referring the one who has trusted Christ as Savior plus absolutely nothing else for salvation/eternal life.
+Much like the content and context of a free response question its self is my standard for determining if a response to it on a test is correct, the content and context of Scripture needs to always be the Christian’s standard for determining if what may be said or written by other people is correct.
 I know that I have come across many bad philosophies that claim to somehow be correct.
-Some of the folks who have put forth these things have thought them through very well and may be very convincing to some; even believers, at times.
-These bad philosophies can range from the ideas of the cynical atheist, the pseudointellectual agnostic, the sweet and serene follower and promoter of some eastern religious philosophy, the bitter but thoughtful friend who has rejected or “abandoned” the Gospel, the cult member who you may work alongside of, or who has perhaps come to your door.
+Some of the folks who have put forth these things have thought them through very thoroughly and may be very convincing to some; even believers, at times.
+These bad philosophies can range from the ideas of the cynical atheist, the pseudo-intellectual agnostic, the sweet and serene follower and promoter of some eastern religious philosophy, the bitter but thoughtful friend who has rejected or “abandoned” the Gospel, the cult member who you may work alongside of, or who has perhaps come to your door.

 Remember that Satan is very smart.
-As far as the unsaved person is concerned, as long as they do not truly trust Christ as Savior, he is fine with it.
+As far as the unsaved person is concerned, as long as they do not ever truly trust Christ as Savior, he is fine with it.
 He knows, however that he has lost the believer forever; that salvation is a done deal and that there is no undoing it.
 Those passages are discussed in many places on this site.
-Satan’s objective concerning the believer is to somehow distract us and rob us of our joy, and make our witness nonexistent or at least as ineffective as possible.
+Satan’s objective concerning the believer, is to somehow distract us and rob us of our joy, and make our witness nonexistent or at least as ineffective as possible.
 A believer doesn’t have to look far to know how successful he can be at that.
 Most of the time we needn’t even look beyond ourselves for the evidence.
-Satan’s best way of successfully doing this to a believer is to keep him distracted from the guideline and truth of Scripture.
+Satan’s best way of successfully doing this to a believer is to keep him distracted from and forgetful of the guideline and truth of Scripture.

 Let us all stay in the Word; grounded in the truth, so we can continuously be free from being caught up in and misguided in Satan’s distractions and bad answers.